PlatyPrograms/parallel-compression/README.md

 Compress the nameofFile.txt file using a key size of 23.
 Note that the name of the given file should have an extension denoted by a '.'

-' ./compress nameOfFile.txt 23 '
+`./compress nameOfFile.txt 23`

 ### Serial Decompression

 Decompress the nameOfFile.data and nameOfFile.meta files.
 Note that the 'nameOfFile' should be without any extension.

-' ./decompress nameOfFile nameOfOutputFile.txt'
+`./decompress nameOfFile nameOfOutputFile.txt`

 ## Parallel Code